tamcy/DataExporterBundle/README.md

 Note that the default template located at `Resources/view/exporter/template.html.twig` will be used if no template is given.
 You can use this file to learn writing your own template.

 Hint: You can define your own output adapter services.
-For example, you can define a service for `TwigTemplateOutputAdapter` which uses your own template.
+For example, you can define a service for `TwigTemplateOutputAdapter` that uses your own template.
 After that the above code example can be simplified as follow:

 ```
 $exporter->setOutput($this->get('app.exporter.output_adapter.twig'));